andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 This picture is appealing to me in a visceral way because it sort of seems like the system is “surfing” along the Hamiltonian’s contour lines.
 It’s being “pushed” *faster* when the Hamiltonian is steeper, and slower when it’s more shallow.
-If you have super steep Hamiltonians, you’ll just zip right through phase space, but if you have shallow Hamiltonians, you’ll take a comfy glide along that contour line you’re on.
 I can apply all my intuition as a surfer[^2] to Hamiltonian mechanics!

 Hamiltonian Dynamics and Physical Systems
 -----------------------------------------